Let’s look at this Wedding Tradition a little deeper…

 Nip it in the bud

-Now off to the best wedding tradition… the honeymoon – definitely a keeper!
+Now off to the best wedding tradition… the honeymoon – which is definitely a keeper!

 Contact us today so we can help you make your “Big Day” special and just the way you always imagined it to be!